dedsec1121fk/DedSec/README.md

 >
 > This project, including all associated tools, scripts, and documentation ("the Software"), is provided strictly for **educational, research, and ethical security testing purposes**.
 It is intended for use exclusively in controlled, authorized environments by users who have obtained explicit, prior written permission from the owners of any systems they intend to test.
 >
 > **1. Assumption of Risk and Responsibility:** By accessing or using the Software, you acknowledge and agree that you are doing so at your own risk.
 You are solely and entirely responsible for your actions and for any consequences that may arise from the use or misuse of this Software.
+This includes, but is not limited to, compliance with all applicable local, state, national, and international laws and regulations related to cybersecurity, data privacy, and electronic communications.
 >
 > **2. Prohibited Activities:** Any use of the Software for unauthorized or malicious activities is strictly prohibited.
-This includes, without limitation: accessing systems without authorization, data theft, or any other activity that violates applicable laws.
+This includes, without limitation: accessing systems, networks, or data without authorization; performing denial-of-service attacks; data theft; fraud; spreading malware; or any other activity that violates applicable laws.
 Engaging in such activities may result in severe civil and criminal penalties.
 >
 > **3. No Warranty:** The Software is provided "AS IS," without any warranty of any kind, express or implied.
+This includes, but is not limited to, the implied warranties of merchantability, fitness for a particular purpose, and non-infringement.
+The developers and contributors make no guarantee that the Software will be error-free, secure, or uninterrupted.
 >
 > **4. Limitation of Liability:** In no event shall the developers, contributors, or distributors of the Software be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the Software or the use or other dealings in the Software.
+This includes any direct, indirect, incidental, special, exemplary, or consequential damages (including, but not to, procurement of substitute goods or services; loss of use, data, or profits; or business interruption).

 ---